The Surgery

 Afterward…

 The liver possesses amazing regenerative properties.
-Within two months of the surgery, the remaining portion of your liver grows back to about 70% – 90% of its pre-donation size.
+Medical research shows that within six months of the surgery, the remaining portion of the donor’s liver grows back to about 85% (on average) of its pre-donation size, and about 90% after one year.
+The results are similar for both right lobe and left lobe donors.
 Note that the liver does not assume its former complete anatomy.
 Instead, the remaining portion enlarges.

 Medical research on the long-term consequences of living liver donation are few in number.
-Existing research points to two main areas of concern reported by liver donors:
+Existing research has had the following observations:

-- General problems with the digestive tract: intolerance of fatty foods, diarrhea, heartburn, and the need to change eating habits.
+- Digestive tract issues.
+General problems with the digestive tract after donation include intolerance of fatty foods, diarrhea, heartburn, and the need to change eating habits.

-One study reports that as many as 27% of living liver donors reported persistent pain one year after donation, although the pain was mild and not life threatening.
+- Chronic pain.
+One study reported 27% of living liver donors reported persistent pain one year after donation, although the pain was mild and not life threatening.

-UNOS data show that the risk of your needing a liver transplant because of the failure of the portion you kept is very low.
+- Liver disease.
+UNOS data show the risk of your needing a liver transplant because of the failure of the portion you kept is very low.
 Only 0.06% of living liver donors have had liver failure.

 More research is needed to see what the effect of donating a portion of your liver means to you physically 20, 30, and more years from now.

 Psychosocial research of living liver donors shows that the vast majority (92%) were satisfied with the living donation process, and 97% would donate again.
 Half of the donors also reported improved relations with the recipient and family members.
-However, some donors had feelings of guilt or responsibility if the recipient died.
+And many donors (35%) said the donation improved their self-esteem.

 After your donation and for the rest of your life, you’ll want to consider taking steps to ensure you maintain your health:

 - Participate in the post-donation exams provided by your transplant center.
 Centers often have a check-in about two weeks after the surgery.
-They are required to check with you six, 12, and 24 months after you donate.
+Then they are required to check with you six, 12, and 24 months after you donate.
+It’s important to participate in these follow-up visits because your liver is regenerating during this time period, so you and your transplant team need to know how things are going.
+Make sure the transplant center has your contact information (home address, email address, and phone number) so they can reach out to you when it is time for the follow up.

 Once you’ve joined the ranks of living liver donors, you can help improve the living donation experience for future donors by being an advocate.
 Here are some ways you could do that: